Jon-Becker/research/papers/decentralized-insurance/README.md

   - The transaction begins with <a href="https://etherscan.io/address/0x3e0defb880cd8e163bad68abe66437f99a7a8a74">the attacker</a> interacting with his contract with some calldata, which appears to be a signature for a token sale.
 At this time, I believe that this signature was somehow phished and stored from the victims in this attack.

-    When taking a look at the decompiled bytecode, this assumption of a phishing attack is strengthened, as it appears to be a targetted attack with a switch case for each victim built into the smart contract.
+    When taking a look at the decompiled bytecode, this assumption of a phishing attack is strengthened, as it appears to be a targeted attack with a switch case for each victim built into the smart contract.

      ![Switch Cases](https://raw.githubusercontent.com/Jon-Becker/research/main/papers/.opensea-attack/1.png)